ITzBLooD/Gaming-Multi-Launcher-V1/README.md

 6- V1.1 Update notes:

-	- Fixed the isse of crashing when you accidentally delete the "Paths" folder by re-creating the folder on the next launch and restarting the launcher automatically for you.
+	- Fixed the issue of crashing when you accidentally delete the "Paths" folder by re-creating the folder on the next launch and restarting the launcher automatically for you.
 	- Removed the Welcome message just not to annoy the user all over again and again.